sdiehl/stephendiehl.com/posts/poll.md

 The number of people involved in compiler development was somewhat surprising result to say the least.
 The other domains seemed to fall out fairly natural.
 There were also quite a few write-ins in various forms, and many comments indicating multidisciplinary fields.
+The write-ins were excluded from the later binning on the various factors and only included in the total count.

 #### Skill Level

-The self-rated skill level turned out to be a fairly typical distribution with a median of 5 and mean of 5.3.
-Although most Haskellers in the poll rated themselves below average, the mean was shifted right due to the large number of people rating themselves a 9 or 10.
+The self-rated skill level turned out to be a fairly typical distribution with a median of 5, mode of 5, and mean of 5.3.
+Curiously most Haskellers in the poll rated themselves below average, the mean was shifted right due to the large number of people rating themselves a 9 or 10.

 #### Type System